Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Introduction

-We believe that the key to the strength of \crawl{} is a favorable combination of engineering and expressiveness aspects.
-Even large numbers of random walks can be sampled very efficiently.
-Once the random walks are available, we can rely on existing highly optimized code for 1D CNNs, which allows us to fully exploit the strengths of modern hardware.
-Sampling small subgraphs in a sliding window on random walks has the advantage that even in sparse graphs it usually yields meaningful subgraph patterns.
-In terms of expressiveness, \crawl{} detects both the global connectivity structure in a graph by sampling longer random walks as well as the full local structure within its window size.
-The gain in expressiveness compared to GNNs is mainly due to the detailed view on the local structure in the sliding window, which standard message passing GNNs \citep[e.g.][]{GilmerSRVD17} do not have.
-We show that the expressiveness of \crawl{} is incomparable to that of GNNs (Theorem~\ref{theo:1}).
-In particular, \crawl{} even detects features that are not even accessible by higher-order GNNs.
+Yet it is not only these theoretical results making \crawl{} attractive. \emph{We believe that the key to the strength of \crawl{} is a favorable combination of engineering and expressiveness aspects.} The parallelism of modern hardware allows us to efficiently sample large numbers of random walks and their feature matrices directly on the GPU.
+Once the random walks are available, we can rely on existing highly optimized code for 1D CNNs, again allowing us to exploit the strength of modern hardware.
+Compared to other methods based on counting or sampling small subgraphs, for example graphlet kernels \citep{shervashidze2009efficient}, \crawl{}'s method of sampling small subgraphs in a sliding window on random walks has the advantage that even in sparse graphs it usually yields meaningful subgraph patterns.
+Its way of encoding the local graph structure and processing this encoding gives \crawl{} an edge over subgraph GNNs \citep{frasca2022understanding} and random-walk-based neural networks such as RAW-GNN \citep{ijcai2022p293}.

-\crawl{} empirically outperforms advanced message passing GNN architectures on major benchmark datasets.
-On the molecular regression dataset ZINC \citep{dwivedi2020benchmarkgnns}, \crawl{} improves the best results currently listed on the leaderboard by roughly 40\% (and 20\% compared to the best published approach). \crawl{} also places first on the leaderboard for MOLPCBA, a large molecular property prediction dataset from the OGB Project \citep{hu2020ogb}.

-A basic requirement for graph learning methods is their isomorphism invariance, which guarantees that the result of a computation only depends on the structure and not on the specific representation of the input graph.
-A \crawl{} model represents a random variable defined on graphs.
-This random variable is invariant \citep[in the sense of][]{MaronInvEqui19}, which means that it does not depend on a particular node numbering, but only on the isomorphism type of the input graph.
-Note that it does not contradict the invariance that on every single random walk that we sample we see the vertices in a specific order and can process the vertices in this order by 1D CNNs.
+We carry out a comprehensive experimental analysis, demonstrating that empirically \crawl{} is on par with advanced message passing GNN architectures and graph transformers on major graph learning benchmark datasets and excels when it comes to long-range interactions.